alphagov/government-service-design-manual/Copy and content/styleguide.md

 -   department or ministry – never Department or Ministry, unless referring to a specific one, eg Ministry of Justice
--   the titles of publications – only initial cap on first word and the entire title in single quote marks eg ‘Implementing self-financing for council housing’ (unless it includes a phrase which should be capitalised for other reasons eg ‘Review of the Right to Buy scheme’)
+-   the titles of publications – only initial cap on first word and the entire title in single quote marks eg 'Implementing self-financing for council housing' (unless it includes a phrase which should be capitalised for other reasons eg 'Review of the Right to Buy scheme')
 -   white paper, green paper, command paper, House of Commons paper
 -   director general (note no hyphen), deputy director, director unless in a specific job title